retro16/acsi2stm/doc/compiling.md

    This way, people that don't know what to do will have a better user experience.
 Requires ACSI_DUMMY_BOOT_SECTOR.
    Strict mode jumper must be set to 0 to enable this feature at runtime.
  * ACSI_SD_MAX_SPEED: Maximum SD card speed in MHz.
 If SD communication fails, the driver automatically retries at a lower speed.
+ * ACSI_HAS_RESET: If set to 0, ignores the RST signal on PA15.
+If set to 1, quickly resets the unit when RST is activated.
  * ACSI_ACK_FILTER: Enables filtering the ACK line, adding a tiny latency.
 May improve DMA reliability at the expense of speed.
  * ACSI_CS_FILTER: Enables filtering on the CS line, adding a tiny latency.
 This is necessary to sample the data bus at the right time.
 Adjust this if commands are corrupt.